flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

 * The value is the lexical name of the interface from which responses should be sent, like ``'eth0'``
-* If set, response-packets will be crafted from layer 2, allowing for unicast OFFERs in response to DISCOVERs, if the client did not set the broadcast bit
+* If set, response-packets will be crafted from layer 2, allowing for unicast OFFERs in response to DISCOVERs, if the client set the broadcast bit
-* For most environments, this will not be required and should not be set
+* For most environments, this will not be required, but if other DHCP servers, like the *ISC*'s, work and *staticDHCPd* does not, this is probably why

 **DHCP_RESPONSE_INTERFACE_QTAGS** : list : default=None
 |||||||||||||||||||||||||||||||||||||||||||||||||||||||